 Reading, Writing, Arithmetic, Business.

-In today’s average school curriculum, quite a number of important subjects that our children could benefit greatly from are unrepresented or completely omitted.
+In today’s average school curriculum, a number of important subjects that our children could benefit greatly from are unrepresented or completely omitted.

 Business is one.